ben-pr-p/bprp.xyz/src/data/blog/2025-09-09-my-best-skills.md

 I think _the number two reason teams of people are not aligned is that the manager can't listen well enough to perceive it's absence,_ or misperceives an absence of alignment as individual dullness in each team member.
 This is where listening comes in: you have to be able to hear someone say something wrong and construct a theory of why they said that in terms of some deficiency of understanding of _X_.
 This will be hard for you if you do not have a broad understanding of all of the different perspectives of _X_ yourself.
 You can't resolve a conceptual reference they are making to an idea you haven't heard of.

 I think _the number three reason is that the manager can't test its coherence_.
 Ideally, you reach alignment and then you test it on the spot.
+I think it's always best to test it on the spot.
+If you test it right after explaining it, you can correct any misunderstanding without re-building up all the context you've worked on, without letting any misunderstandings solidify, and without having to experience a mistake from misalignment.

+However, being able to test it on the spot also means being a good listener (or having a good theory of mind - what I realize I've been talking about this whole time).
+I

 ## **3 – I'm not afraid of difficult solutions.**